We are often asked how on-site engagement drives KPIs like pageviews, time-spent, click-through rates, and user registration.

-In a recent article from Ernst-Jan Pfauth, Co-founder & Publisher, De Correspondent, Pfauth confirms publishers and media organizations need to give reader comments a chance (and for real, this time) not only because it is their duty to drive audience engagement around their content but it also makes sound business sense.
+In a recent article from Ernst-Jan Pfauth, Co-founder & Publisher, De Correspondent, Pfauth confirms media organizations need to give reader comments a chance (and for real, this time) not only because it is their duty to drive audience engagement around their content but it also makes sound business sense.

 The Impact of Moderation on Engagement KPIs

 Our Audience Development Platform features a suite of moderation tools aimed at fostering an increase in audience engagement and user-generated content.
 In our recent case study with a world-leading national broadcaster, we reported how Viafoura’s enhanced community and user management features resulted in a 23% decrease in flagging, a 62% increase in likes per user, and most impressively a 34% increase in replies to comments, and a 45% increase in new daily user registrations.